alcy/perf-cal-2020/pcal20.md

 fault of the load balancer configuration of some other effect in the infrastructure.

 ### PDQ Model

-The white squares in Figure 1 (i.e., the calculated throughput X(N)) come from the queueing model shown in Figure 2.
+The white squares in Figure 1 (i.e., the calculated throughput X(N)) come from the queueing model shown schematically in Figure 2.
-....
-TBC
+Reading from left to right, the little bubbles in curly braces represent N user-threads and their associated think time, Z. For technical reasons, we set Z = 0 in this Tomcat model.
+User request flow rightward to a waiting line (the little boxes) labelled, W.
+There, the requests wait to have their work done the Tomcat active threads, shown in the second set of curly braces.
+The average service time of an active threads is 444 milliseconds (derived from the collected data on the EC2 instance).
+It turns out that there can only be up to 300 active threads in the AWS set up.
+More on this, later.

 ![](fig2.png)
 <figcaption><b>Figure 2: PQQ queueing model of AWS-Tomcat</b><p></figcaption>

-Figure 2 can be expressed in PDQ using the R language, as follows.
+Figure 2 can be expressed in PDQ, in the R language, as follows.
-First, we define some global vectors for the PDQ model.
+First, we define some global vectors, such as the number of user requests, the number of active threads, their service time, and so on.

 ```R
 requests <- seq(50, 500, 50) # from mobile users